gyevnarb/gyevnarb.github.io/_news/cogsci_for_maths.md

 related_posts: false
 ---

-I attended the workshop on the Cognitive Science of Mathematical Understanding, co-organised by Tania Lombrozo and Akshay Venkatesh.
+I attended the workshop and [wrote a post](/blog/2025/math-understand-cogsci) about the Cognitive Science of Mathematical Understanding, co-organised by Tania Lombrozo and Akshay Venkatesh.